What is HPV? (Human Papillomavirus)

 • Engage in safe sexual practices.

-• Condoms and dental dams don’t fully stop STI transmission, but they offer some protection against semen and vaginal secretions.
+• Condoms and dental dams help protect against STIs by reducing contact with semen and vaginal secretions.
 Regular use of these barriers during sexual encounters can reduce your risk of acquiring an infection.

 • Safeguard your sexual partner(s).